Hypernetworks: cluster synchronisation is a higher-order effect: Hypergraph fibrations

 \emph{Surjective} hypergraph fibrations are more interesting for our considerations.
-As in the context of classical networks, these correspond to balanced partitions. \begin{defi}[Quotient hypernetwork] Let $\mathbf{N}, \mathbf{N}'$ be two hypernetworks.
-If there exists a surjective hypergraph fibration $\phi\colon\mathbf{N} \to \mathbf{N}'$, then we call $\mathbf{N}'$ a \emph{quotient hypernetwork} (or simply a \emph{quotient}) of $\NN$. \end{defi} \begin{prop} Let $\NN$ be a hypernetwork and $\NN'$ a quotient of $\NN$ corresponding to the surjective hypergraph fibration $\phi\colon\NN\to\NN'$.
+As in the context of classical networks, these correspond to balanced partitions \noter{(cf. Def.~5.6 in \cite{Nijholt.2020}, Lem.~5.1.1 in \cite{DeVille.2015} and Thms.~7.2 and 9.2 in \cite{Golubitsky.2006})}. \begin{definition}[Quotient hypernetwork] Let $\mathbf{N}, \mathbf{N}'$ be two hypernetworks.
+If there exists a surjective hypergraph fibration $\phi\colon\mathbf{N} \to \mathbf{N}'$, then we call $\mathbf{N}'$ a \emph{quotient hypernetwork} (or simply a \emph{quotient}) of $\NN$. \end{definition} \begin{proposition} Let $\NN$ be a hypernetwork and $\NN'$ a quotient of $\NN$ corresponding to the surjective hypergraph fibration $\phi\colon\NN\to\NN'$.
 Then the polydiagonal

 is a robust synchrony subspace of $\NN$.
-Furthermore, any robust synchrony subspace arises in this way. \end{prop} \begin{remk} The second part of the proposition depends on the more involved \Cref{mainthr} in \Cref{sec:synchrony} below from which we only use the result that robust synchrony implies that the corresponding partition is balanced. \end{remk} \begin{proof} The first statement follows as a corollary from \Cref{thr:fibration}: the linear map $R_\phi$ as defined in \eqref{eq:fibration_linear} is an embedding of the total phase space of $\NN'$ into the total phase space of $\NN$ whose image is the synchrony subspace $\syn_\phi$.
-Due to the semiconjugacy we have for any admissible map $f^{\NN}$ that
+Furthermore, any robust synchrony subspace arises in this way. \end{proposition} \begin{remk} The second part of the proposition depends on the more involved \Cref{mainthr} in \Cref{sec:synchrony} below from which we only use the result that robust synchrony implies that the corresponding partition is balanced. \end{remk} \begin{proof} The first statement follows as a corollary from \Cref{thr:fibration}: the linear map $R_\phi$ as defined in \eqref{eq:fibration_linear} is an embedding of the total phase space of $\NN'$ into the total phase space of $\NN$ whose image is the synchrony subspace $\syn_\phi$.
+Due to the semiconjugacy we find that $\syn_\phi$ is robust, since for any admissible map $f^{\NN}$